Ole Ivar Lovaas: UCLA Feminine Boy Project

 In 1974, Lovaas and George Rekers released the first in a series of papers associated with the Feminine Boy Project, a collective academic effort to formally develop conversion therapy (which consists of various discredited and abusive treatments intended to alter someone's sexual orientation, gender identity or gender expression to fit societal norms).
-The paper described the use of operant conditioning to force Kirk Murphy (then a 4-year-old boy who was behaving in a traditionally feminine way) to behave in a gender-conforming manner.
+The paper described the use of operant conditioning to force Kirk Murphy (then a four-year-old boy who was behaving in a traditionally feminine way) to behave in a gender-conforming manner.
 Lovaas and Rekers said in the paper that they hoped experimenting on Murphy would help them develop a method to prevent "adult transsexualism or similar adult sex-role deviation."

-Murphy died by suicide in 2003; some members of his family attributed the suicide to the trauma he endured during the study.
+Murphy died by suicide in 2003; some members of his family attributed the suicide to the trauma that he endured during the study.
 Despite one of the subsequent papers (which Lovaas did not co-author) concluding that the conditioning Murphy was subjected to changed his sexual orientation from gay to heterosexual, his sister rejected that conclusion and claimed that Murphy "was conditioned to say that."
 After reviewing Murphy's journal entries, his sister described how he feared disclosing he was gay due to his father spanking him for playing with dolls and exhibiting other gender non-conforming behaviors.
 Murphy's brother stated, "I saw my brother's whole back side bruised so badly one time, my dad should have gone to jail for it."